 All of the 38 suites feature their own private pool, all Pool Pavilions offer a 6 metre pool and Deluxe Pavilions a 12 metre pool.
 Pavilions are all free standing and offer guest maximum privacy as well as stunning views over the surrounding valleys or the glistening Aegean Sea.
 Each pavilion offers a large open plan space consisting of living room and bedroom.
 Bathrooms are enormous with large walk-in showers and deep sunken baths.

 Children are welcome at the hotel.
-There is no children's club, however, the concierge is happy to arrange family friendly activities and exertions.
+There is no children's club, however, the concierge is happy to arrange family friendly activities.
 There is a separate pool and play area and pavilions and villas are well equipped.

 Amanzoe offers four dining options.
 The main restaurant is a beautiful large room with floor-to-ceiling windows offering stunning sea views.
 It is fronted by an expansive outdoor terrace designed for al-fresco dining.
 The Lounge Bar is a more relaxed affair, a great place for a cocktail or two, or a light bite to eat.
 The Pool Restaurant offers an all-day dining menu.
 The Beach Club also offers an informal restaurant for lunch.

 There is a large choice of activities which you can partake in during your stay at Amanzoe.
 There are many archaeological sites in the area which are interesting for a cultural day trip and island hopping is also a fun adventure, especially with the large number of uninhabited islets nearby.
 If you're feeling active, there are several nature treks and mountain bike trails in the area which are worth venturing on to take in the local history and culture.
 There are also watersports available in the sheltered bays.

 Robyn Ewart (Staff)